-There are three major projects under way in North America, some with backing from the U.S. Department of Energy (DOE), to design and build advanced reactors that still use water as the moderator and the heat transfer medium.
-All three designs are Small Modular Reactors (SMRs), although this term describes reactor size and ability to combine multiple standardized modules, not technology.
-They are the NuScale Power small modular reactor, GE-Hitachi's BWRX-300, and the Holtec 160 small modular reactor.
+There are four major projects in North America, some with backing from the U.S. Department of Energy (DOE), to design and build advanced reactors that will use water as the moderator and the heat transfer medium.
+All four designs are considered Small Modular Reactors (SMRs), although this term describes a variety of characteristics including reactor size and the ability to combine multiple standardized modules.
+The term SMRs does not describe the technology (e.g., PWRs, BWRs, etc).
+The four major projects in North America are the Westinghouse AP300 Small Modular Reactor, the NuScale Power Small Modular Reactor, GE-Hitachi's BWRX-300, and Holtec's SMR-160.
+Water-cooled, water-moderated advanced reactors have advantages, and extensive experience with water and the chemistry and materials properties that go with its use.
+And clear water makes visual inspections simple.
+They also take advantage of existing nuclear fuel supply chains.